Simplifying the design of multilevel thermal machines using virtual qubits: Introduction

 \section{Introduction}

 Machines operating at the quantum scale offer an exploration of the ultimate limits of thermodynamic tasks \cite{alicki1979quantum,kosloff1984quantum,kosloff2013quantum,gelbwaser2015thermodynamics,goold2016role,vinjanampathy2016quantum,ghosh2019thermodynamic,bhattacharjee2020quantumthermal}, such as cooling down individual quantum systems or creating coherent sources of light.
 Design and control of such processes is usually assumed and achieved at the level of few quantum mechanical degrees of freedom, interacting with a large environment that one lacks detailed control over \cite{koski2014experimental,rossnagel2016single,klaers2017squeezed,peterson2019experimental,vonlindenfels2019spin,klatzow2019experimental}.
-As large quantum systems are notoriously hard to simulate exactly, most of the focus is devoted on deriving master equations and dynamics for few-qubit machines or a single qutrit interacting with multiple baths.
+As large quantum systems are notoriously hard to simulate exactly, most of the focus is devoted to deriving master equations and dynamics for few-qubit machines or a single qutrit interacting with multiple baths.
 A crucial discovery in that context is the concept of a virtual qubit~\cite{brunner2012virtual,Linden2010,skrzypczyk2011smallest}.
-It allows to predict the steady state and even transient dynamics of a two-level transition of interest by focusing on the two levels that the transition effectively interacts with, which is called a virtual qubit.
-It dramatically reduces the complexity of predicting relevant machine behaviour, by sacrificing detailed knowledge of how the complex machine creating the virtual qubit behaves and shifts focus only on the target system of interest \cite{Silva2016,Erker2017,Seah2018,Manzano2019}.
+It allows one to extract an effective two-level transition from multiple levels by sacrificing detailed knowledge of the machine behaviours and focusing only on the system of interest.
+Therefore, one can dramatically reduce the complexity of predicting the steady state and even transient dynamics~\cite{Silva2016,Erker2017,Seah2018,Manzano2019,man2017smallest,chen2017thermodynamic,clivaz2019unifying}.
 Going beyond simple qubit targets, however, is a challenge due to the potential complexity of competing interactions with multiple virtual qubits.
-In this paper, we solve the problem, for arbitrary-dimensional quantum systems (qudits), interacting with multiple competing virtual qubits across all possible two-level transitions in the context of reset-type master equations.
-We explore the solution for three-level quantum systems and compare it to optical master equations, identifying a few universal features that these approaches share and thus important properties of complex machine designs that this simple and computable model correctly predicts.
-Finally, we use our model and analysis to study an enhancement of the paradigmatic three-level maser/laser~\cite{scovil1959three} through more complex machines.